greg-raven/grus/_posts/2014-06-17-brats-message-needs-to-be-heard-by-republicans.md

 ---
-title: 'Brat&#8217;s message needs to be heard by Republicans'
+title: "Brat's message needs to be heard by Republicans"
 layout: post
 categories:
 - Letters